mwmlln/shinju_select/README.md

 ### Site Owners Goals

-  In addition to user goal's, following considerations were taken in to account as a site owner to provide a good service
+  In addition to user goals, following considerations were taken into account as a site owner to provide a good service

  * Non-registered site visitors have restricted access to the appropriate pages
  * All the site elements reflect the user's login status